lexpostma/Rickies/Details.md

     -   [Buzzkiller](https://rickies.co/?search=&buzzkiller=on#results), was it a negative pick.
     -   [Ahead of its time](https://rickies.co/?search=&ahead_of_its_time=on#results), picks that were wrong when scored, but came true later.
 And how and when did you come true.
     -   Did the pick require [adjudication](https://rickies.co/?search=&adjudicated=on#results)?
-    -   Was the [Bill of Rickies amended](https://rickies.co/) because of this pick
+    -   Was the [Bill of Rickies amended](https://rickies.co/?search=&amendment=on&#results) because of this pick
-    -   What [categories](https://rickies.co/) does a pick fall into.
+    -   What [categories](https://rickies.co/?search=&display=&category%5B%5D=hardware#results) does a pick fall into.
 -   The archive and search results are basically the same page, just with less content.
 When you have an actual query, and the Archive menu item as a little reset arrow to the return to “all picks”.
+-   Note the little animations on some emoji, like when you hover on a pick and it is or is not reusable.

 ## [Search on Rickies](https://rickies.co/?search=promotion)